 5. Let Molcajete Air Dry Overnight

 Let air dry overnight.
 And that’s the last time you’ll ever have to season your molcajete!
-It’s a one-time deal.
+It’s a one-time process.

 Post and photos edited and updated on May 2, 2018.